engine-programming/engine-programming.github.io/content/_index.md

 ## A. Math

-Some parts of an engine can require a lot of math, such as rendering or physics.
+Some parts of an engine can require a lot of math, such as rendering and physics.
 The most important fields are trigonometry, calculus, and linear algebra.

 Calculus:
 * [*Calculus GREEN*](https://www.youtube.com/playlist?list=PL8erL0pXF3JaFSMdokheNMvTa96jdc4GU) by Robert Ghrist, only the first volume is currently available.